darango91/django_multi_tenant/README.md

 python manage.py tenant_command createsuperuser --schema=public
 ```

+Note: the same command can be used to create admin users on the different tenants that you create

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.